 If you have been following Joy Filled Eats for very long, you know that I am a big lover of muffins.
 They are easy, and the kids will eat them without too many complaints.
 So, those things are enough to make me want to head into the kitchen and whip up a batch.

 This blueberry muffins recipe is based on my super popular low carb keto Coconut Flour Muffins with just a few tweaks.
+I also have been making some amazing Coconut Flour Banana Muffins lately!

 What You’ll Need